Community Relations

 “As shortages in the workforce continue to challenge many industries, I believe this long-term contract will prove pivotal in providing increased stability for our organization,” said Russo.
 “Today’s contract approval demonstrates how our Rochester Community Schools Board of Education and our leadership team value our dedicated teachers.”

-RCS Board of Education selects Nicholas Russo as its candidate for superintendent pending negotiations, April 5, 2024
+Board selects Nicholas Russo as superintendent, April 5, 2024

 “Hiring a superintendent is one of the most important jobs of this school board.
 As an individual member, I have my personal opinion and perspective regarding what is important when hiring one; however, our board tonight speaks as one and that voice should always be focused on a positive direction with a future focused on all the students, educators and community we serve,” said Barb Anness, vice president.